nixworks/public/news/2010/07/20/index.md

 ##### United Nations Secretary-General
 ### [The leadership of Secretary-General of the United Nations Ban Ki-moon is attacked. ](/news/2010/07/20/the-leadership-of-secretary-general-of-the-united-nations-ban-ki-moon-is-attacked.md)
-_Context: United Nations Secretary-General, Ban Ki-moon_
+_Context: Ban Ki-moon, United Nations Secretary-General_

 ##### ASEAN
 ### [ASEAN formally invites Russia and the United States to attend the East Asia Summit and urges Myanmar to hold free and fair elections in a foreign ministers meeting in Hanoi, Vietnam. ](/news/2010/07/20/asean-formally-invites-russia-and-the-united-states-to-attend-the-east-asia-summit-and-urges-myanmar-to-hold-free-and-fair-elections-in-a-fo.md)
-_Context: Vietnam, Hanoi, Russia, ASEAN, Myanmar, East Asia Summit, United States_
+_Context: Myanmar, United States, Hanoi, East Asia Summit, Russia, Vietnam, ASEAN_

 ##### MI5
 ### [Former MI5 head Baroness Manningham-Buller gives evidence in public before the Iraq Inquiry into Iraq's alleged weapons of mass destruction, admitting that the 2003 invasion of Iraq served to "substantially" increase the security threat to the UK. ](/news/2010/07/20/former-mi5-head-baroness-manningham-buller-gives-evidence-in-public-before-the-iraq-inquiry-into-iraq-s-alleged-weapons-of-mass-destruction.md)